casillajec/pygame-ai/docs/guide.rst

 Finally, this library also implements a couple different kinds of :py:class:`KinematicSteeringBehavior`s which are :py:class:`BlendedSteering` and :py:class:`PrioritySteering`.
-These allow you to combine different basic behaviors te create more complicated ones, take a look at the pre-implemented behaviors to see what is possible by using those.
+These allow you to combine different basic behaviors to create more complicated ones, take a look at the pre-implemented behaviors to see what is possible by using those.

 .. _Gravity: